WashU Continuing & Professional Studies (CAPS) offers two different Associate in Arts (AA) programs for pre-nursing students:

-Associate in Arts Degree in Pre-Nursing
+Associate in Arts in Pre-Nursing

-The courses completed for the Associate in Arts Degree in Pre-Nursing will count toward all Bachelor of Science in Integrated Studies degree programs at WashU Continuing & Professional Studies (CAPS), should pre-nursing students opt to continue their studies at CAPS.
+The courses completed for the Associate in Arts Degree in Pre-Nursing will count toward all Bachelor of Science in Integrated Studies degree programs at CAPS should pre-nursing students opt to continue their studies at CAPS.

-Students interested in completing only the prerequisites for nursing schools without earning the AA should apply to our Pre-Nursing Program.
+Learners interested in completing only the prerequisites for nursing schools without earning the AA should apply to our Pre-Nursing Program.

 Basic Requirements: 15 units